soiaf/JSGames/readme.md

 This is a simple game where the player places their mark in an empty spot in the 3x3 grid.
 The player or computer who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.

-There are actually 4 difficulty levels internally in the game, so if you want to make the game easier for small children you can modify the initial value of _difficulty_ in the code to have a value less than 3.
+There are a choice of 3 difficulty levels, though internally there are actually 4 (with difficulty 0 being very easy).
+The default difficulty (normal) is level 2.
-It is possible to beat the computer on level 3 difficulty (the default), though it is not easy to do so.
+It is possible to beat the computer on level 3 difficulty (hard), though it is not easy to do so.

 I wrote the source code for this game so that it would be easier to follow for people learning JavaScript.
 While the code is relatively long (at over 850 lines of code) much of this code is simply checking variants of winning line combinations etc. so hopefully intermediate learners of JavaScript would be able to understand how the code works.